Uploading a Release See all 21 articles

 Go to article

 Sometimes, stores require an artist to verify their artist name.
-This helps protect your content on DistroKid and within stores, and ensures that no one is uploading your music, or using your artist name, without your permission.
+This helps protect your content on DistroKid and within stores, and ensures that no one is uploading your music or using your artist name without your permission.

-2. A photo of the artist's driver's license or passport (you may block out personal info such as address) along with the name or UPC of the release that requires verification.
+• Sending a photo of the artist's driver's license or passport (you may block out personal info such as address) along with the name or UPC of the release that requires verification.

 Go to article

-If you see a message that says "The file you uploaded is zero bytes," it means that your audio file can't be played.
-Sometimes this happens if you try uploading via a mobile device or cloud storage, as file storage is handled differently than a computer with the file(s) saved locally.
-You'll need to abort the previous attempt and re-upload your release.
+If you see an error message for your upload that says "The file you uploaded is zero bytes," it means that your uploaded audio file can't be played.
+Sometimes this happens if you try uploading to DistroKid from a mobile device or cloud storage, as file storage is handled differently than a computer that has the file saved locally.
+If you see this error, you'll need to abort the previous attempt and re-upload your release.

 Go to article